NYC Counseling – Notice of Privacy Practices

 We may use and disclose your PHI for the following purposes:

 To provide, coordinate, or manage your mental health care and related services.
-For example, sharing information with other healthcare providers involved in your care. - Payment
+This may include sharing information with other healthcare providers involved in your care.

-To obtain payment for services rendered, including billing insurance companies, verifying benefits, or collecting outstanding balances. - Healthcare Operations
+To obtain payment for services rendered, including billing insurance companies, verifying benefits, processing payments, or collecting outstanding balances.

-We may disclose information when required by federal, state, or local laws.
+We may disclose PHI when required to do so by federal, state, or local law.

 Special Situations Where Disclosure May Be Required

-We may disclose PHI without your written authorization in specific circumstances, including but not limited to:
+We may disclose PHI without your written authorization in certain circumstances, including but not limited to:

-- Public Health Reporting (e.g., reporting communicable diseases).
+- Public health reporting (such as reporting communicable diseases).

-- Threats to Health or Safety (e.g., if there is an imminent risk of serious harm to you or others).
+- Threats to health or safety where there is an imminent risk of serious harm to you or others.

-- Child or Elder Abuse as mandated by law.
+- Reporting child abuse, elder abuse, or dependent adult abuse as mandated by law.

-- Judicial or Administrative Proceedings in response to a valid subpoena or court order.
+- Judicial or administrative proceedings in response to a valid subpoena, court order, or lawful process.

 Uses and Disclosures Requiring Your Written Authorization

-We will not use or disclose your PHI for the following purposes without your prior written consent:
+We will not use or disclose your PHI for the following purposes without your prior written authorization:

 - Marketing purposes